 - numerous pieces of tack cloth HERE (To me the most important item in the project)

-- facemask/respirator and filters HERE and HERE
+- dust mask and facemask/respirator and filters HERE and HERE

 - painters tape

 - Paint of your choice for stair risers.
 I use one specific paint for that in my entire house for white kitchen cabinets, trim, molding and in this case the risers and sides.
-It is made by Benjamin Moore and is called INSL-X Pro Cabinet Coat (click HERE).
+It is made by Benjamin Moore and is called INSL-X Pro Cabinet Coat (HERE).
 You can read more about how I also used it on my kitchen cabinets HERE.

 How I picked my stain color

 I don’t know if you remembered that I had the problem of making the downstairs maple flooring somehow transition with the upstairs light gray bamboo flooring.
-And also hide the cheap and damaged wood on the stair treads (click HERE if you missed my first post).
+And also hide the cheap and damaged wood on the stair treads (HERE if you missed my first post).
 So I bought several sample cans of tinted stains to test out.

 When I walked the aisle at the home improvement stores and browsed online I noticed the color limitations.
 There was nothing that resembled the light gray floors upstairs in any way.
 I had pondered going with a black stain and bought one to try out…PolyShades satin classic black & polyurethane (HERE) which is stain and protective coat all in one.